 Emotional Maturity Is Knowing Life Isn't Perfect

-With time you’ll understand that there’s no love more powerful than self love, and that it forms the foundation of our approach to life.
-Love is our support and crutch to get up after every fall and to make things hurt less.
+With time, you’ll understand that there’s no love more powerful than self love, and that it forms the foundation of our approach to life.
+Self love is our support, a crutch to help us get up after every fall and to make things hurt less.

-In an age where there’s a manual for almost everything, we don’t yet have one titled, Life’s Manual: How to Grow Up.
-This message is being filtered out by everything else that’s telling us what we should and shouldn’t be or what we should or shouldn’t achieve.
+In an age where there’s a manual for almost everything, we don’t yet have one titled, Life’s Manual: How to Grow Up, and how to keep growing in the midst of a barrage of messages that tell us what we should and shouldn’t be or what we should and shouldn’t achieve.

-I know I’ve reached maturity when I no longer have a need to judge or blame anyone else for anything that happens to me.
+As Anthony de Mello once said: “I’ll know I’ve reached maturity when I no longer have a need to judge or blame anyone else for anything that happens to me”.

 Signs of emotional maturity

-There comes a time on our emotional journey where we begin to reflect on the paths we’ve taken in life.
+There comes a time in our emotional journey where we begin to reflect on the paths we’ve taken in life.
 What are some signs of emotional maturity?

 Emotionally mature people know that life is much better if you live it freely.
-They know how to let go of what no longer serves them because they realize that looking back at the past keeps you from closing chapters in your life and healing emotional wounds.
+They know how to let go of what no longer serves them, because they realize that fixating on the past prevents you from closing chapters in your life and healing emotional wounds.

 Visit this article: